ikergarcia1996/PC-Benchmark-Embeddings/README.md

 # PC-Benchmark-Embeddings
 A  simple benchmark that I wrote for personal usage.
-I wanted to test if upgrading the RAM modules of my PC I would speed up some of the workload that I usually do with my PC, so I adapted some lines of code to run a little benchmark and get some measures.
+I wanted to test if upgrading the RAM modules of my PC I would speed up some of the workloads that I usually do with my PC, so I adapted some lines of code to run a little benchmark and get some measures.
 This is not an objective benchmark to compare hardware, just a benchmark for personal usage, probably useless to 99.99% of people.
 I am uploading this to store the code somewhere to be able to use it another day if I need to.

 ## Usage:
 ```